aspnetzero/documents/blog-posts/en/angular-http-only-cookie.md

 ## Step 1: Configure your `*Web.Core` project

+To implement HttpOnly cookies, we need to configure our token authentication controller.
+We will use the `TokenAuthController.cs` file in your `*.Web.Core` project to implement HttpOnly cookies.

-### Remove Token Properties from Models (OPTIONAL)
+### Remove Token Properties from Models

+To implement HttpOnly cookies effectively, our server application must refrain from returning access token and refresh token values directly from APIs.
+Consequently, we must remove these properties from our models and remove any unnecessary classes associated with them.

+Remove following classes from your `*.Web.Core` project:

+* `RefreshTokenResult.cs`
+* `ImpersonatedAuthenticateResultModel.cs`
+* `SwitchedAccountAuthenticateResultModel.cs`

+> Adjust the method return types to `Task` and keep the generated access tokens, which will subsequently serve as **HttpOnly** cookies.

-We need to remove `accessToken` and `refreshToken` properties from `AuthenticateResultModel.cs`, `RefreshTokenResult.cs`,  `ExternalAuthenticateResultModel.cs` and  models.
-Open `Models/TokenAuth/` folder in your `*.Web.Core` project and remove these properties from the result models.
-Then remove `ImpersonatedAuthenticateResultModel.cs` and `SwitchedAccountAuthenticateResultModel.cs` models.
+Then, remove `accessToken` and `refreshToken` properties from `AuthenticateResultModel.cs` and `ExternalAuthenticateResultModel.cs` files.

-For example, `AuthenticateResultModel.cs` should look like this:
+*AuthenticateResultModel.cs*
 ```csharp
 public class AuthenticateResultModel
 {